matter-labs/zksync-lite-docs/docs/faq/tokens.md

 - price tracked at <https://coinmarketcap.com>.
 - daily trading volume exceeds \$1M over the period of the past 3 months.

-Tokens without sufficient liquidity or CMC price tracker will be listed as soon as we implement an option to pay fees in a different token (see below).

 ## Fee costs